herberttn/bytenode-webpack-plugin/README.md

 #### `electron-forge` support
 ##### main process
-You may need to change the default entry configuration for the main process.
+You may need to change the default entry and output configurations.
 Probably something like this:

+###### webpack.main.config.js
 ```diff
 -  entry: './src/index.ts',
 +  entry: {